 Throughout her career, Jennifer has focused on guiding other lawyers regarding legal ethics.
 She previously was the associate general counsel for a regional law firm, and currently serves as professional responsibility partner for Foley’s Detroit office.

-In 2018, Jennifer was elected as a Fellow of the American Bar Foundation, an honorary society limited to 1 percent of lawyers licensed to practice in each jurisdiction, who's public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession and the welfare of their communities.
+In 2018, Jennifer was elected as a Fellow of the American Bar Foundation, an honorary society limited to one percent of lawyers licensed to practice in each jurisdiction, who's public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession and the welfare of their communities.
 She also serves as vice chair of the American Bar Association’s Women in White Collar Subcommittee and chairs the Michigan Chapter of the Women’s White Collar Defense Association.
 She previously was the co-chair of the State Bar of Michigan’s Pro Bono Initiative and served on the Executive Committee of the American Inns of Court for the Oakland County Bar Association.

 Jennifer is very active in the community and currently serves on the board of trustees for the Detroit Public Television.